Linear Circuit Analysis

 Inverter

 A standard configuration for OpAmps is the inverting amplifier shown in Fig. 3.
-The nodal equtions for nodes $v_1$ and $v_2$ are $$\begin{equation}V_{in}=v_1\end{equation}$$ $$\begin{equation}\frac{v_1-v_2}{R_2} + \frac{v_1-v_3}{R_1}=0\end{equation}$$ Since $v_1=0$ and $v_3=V_{out}$ we obtain that $$\begin{equation}\frac{V_{out}}{V_{in}}=-\frac{R_2}{R_1} \end{equation}$$ We notice that in the case of the inverter configuration the total gain depends only on the value of resistors $R_1$ adn $R_2$ and $V_{out}$ in inverted with respect to the input signal.
+The nodal equations for nodes $v_1$, $v_2$, and $v_3$ are $$\begin{equation}V_{in}=v_1\end{equation}$$ $$\begin{equation}v_1=0\end{equation}$$ $$\begin{equation}\frac{v_1-v_2}{R_2} + \frac{v_1-v_3}{R_1}=0\end{equation}$$ The above system of equations can be solved for $v_1$, $v_2$, and $v_3$.
+Then, we can compute the sought variable $V_{out}=v_3$ and obtain $$\begin{equation}\frac{V_{out}}{V_{in}}=-\frac{R_2}{R_1} \end{equation}$$ We notice that the total gain of the inverter configuration depends only on the value of resistors $R_1$ and $R_2$ and $V_{out}$ in inverted with respect to the input signal.

 R2 R1 A + Vout RL Vin v1 v3 v2